 Length of Plan

+The best thing to do is count back from your "A" target race date and then choose a plan to fill that gap.
+You can fit your other races into this timeframe.
 Your training plan will take you right up to race day.
 The longer the plan the easier it starts and the more gradually it progresses and this has a bearing on the difficulty level you choose.
 For example, a 12-week plan starts off at a higher level than a 36-week plan because with 12 weeks left there's not as much opportunity to build up slowly.
 So if you're choosing a short plan, err on the side of caution when picking the difficulty level.

 Choosing the correct level will help you get the most out of your plan.
 Below are some guidelines to help: